 Here’s an example from ALS’s famous Ice Bucket challenge campaign:

 Mastering social media platforms like Instagram or Twitter for nonprofit marketing can be well worth the effort.
 These kinds of infographics help!

 Keep up the Buzz with Periodic Campaign Status Updates

 One of the most effective means of doing periodic and continuous communication on the campaign is by creating a campaign dashboard with periodic status updates.
 Here is an example from Kiva‘s Impact Report, which is updated hourly.

-Although Kiva updates its numbers hourly, you can update yours within a larger time interval, such as weekly.
-With Venngage, you can link a Google Sheet and any chart and all you have to do is update the spreadsheet and refresh your infographic for automatic updates.
+Although Kiva updates its numbers hourly, you can update yours within a larger time interval, like weekly.
+With Venngage, you can link a Google Sheet into any chart and all you have to do is update the spreadsheet and refresh your infographic for automatic updates.

-If you use an infographic tool like Venngage, you can embed these call to actions directly into your infographic with our interactive infographic feature.
-For example, you can add a sign up form to ask people to sign up for your newsletter, and you can add links or buttons to your website or donate page (our example just links you to our home page and pricing page)
+If you use an infographic tool like Venngage, you can embed these calls to action directly into your infographic with our interactive infographic feature.
+For example, you can add a form to ask people to sign up for your newsletter, and you can add links or buttons to your website or donation page.

 Interactive infographics are the perfect way to display dense information succinctly and get people to act on said information using a well-thought through call to action.

 I hope that was useful!
 Nonprofits are very near and dear to us and that’s why we offer a plan specifically priced for nonprofits.
 We also like to make our tool easy-to-use, accessible and helpful to the needs of nonprofit organizations with tight budgets and small teams.